Read Time - 7 Minutes

 - Lack of engagement with the task (your workers could be ‘reluctant conscripts’)

-- Potential lack of rigour and consistency in the way results are reported.
+- Potential lack of rigor and consistency in the way results are reported

 - Lack of the full range of hardware and browser types that reflect the composition of the wider digital landscape